 With this option you will have roughly 60,000 new friends.
-Your donation will help support a beehive at Funny Farm Apiaries for one season.
-Your adoption will directly help support and sustain healthy bee colonies that are vital to pollination and the ecology.
-Your donation will go toward purchasing hives, bees, equipment, and organic treatments to help the bees battle varroa and tracheal mites as well as other disease affecting the honey bees.
+Your adopt a hive donation will help support a hive at Funny Farm Apiaries for one season.
+Your adoption directly help support and sustain healthy bee colonies that are vital to pollination and the ecology.
+Your donation will go toward purchasing hives, bees, equipment, and organic treatments to help save the bees, battle varroa and tracheal mites as well as other disease affecting the honeybees.
 For more information concerning equipment visit "The Hive".

 Adopting is perfect for anyone interested in beekeeping but not able to have hives due to the expense, limited space or time.
 Adoptions can be purchased for yourself or as a gift for family or friends.
 They make great wedding or birthday gifts.
 Each donation is for one year only.

 Hive Adoption Packages

 +Honey is paid out after the fall honey harvest.

 Bees are wonderful creatures performing a vital role in our ecology.

 ** You will receive a picture of your bee & certificate of adoption.

 Sponsor a New Beekeeper